CarlosP24/academic-list/README.md

 The reference format is similar to the APS standard.

 Your public Zotero library can be accessed at `https://api.zotero.org/users/<user_id>/publications/items?format=bibtex`.
-Find your `<usrer_id>` at https://www.zotero.org/settings/security#applications.
+Find your `<user_id>` at https://www.zotero.org/settings/security#applications.

 Check the example in `example_port_Zotero.sh`.